Write Without Limits: Memoir

 Allegra Huston

-“As a former Editorial Director of the London publisher Weidenfeld & Nicolson and holder of a First Class degree in English from Oxford University, I was all about good writing.
+“As a former Editorial Director of the London publisher Weidenfeld & Nicolson and holder of a Double First in English from Oxford University, I was all about good writing.
 But when I started writing myself, I didn’t like anything I wrote.

 I thought, maybe I just can't write.
 I was trying so hard to do it 'right' that I lost any sense of what was real and alive in my voice.